 Athens Bus Station

 There are a couple of bus stations in Athens so whenever you take an intercity bus in Greece, it’s important to check exactly where you are going to be departing from.
 However, the Kifissos bus station (Station Kifisou) is the main Athens bus station.
-This is where you will depart from if you travel to Thessaloniki.
+This is where you will depart if you travel to Thessaloniki.

 There is not a metro station directly on the doorstep of Station Kifisou.
 It is somewhat awkwardly located in the middle of Agios Antonios, Egaleo, Sepolia, and Eleonas stations.